Boston Police Department: List of Boston Police Commissioners

 Boston's police commissioner was appointed by the Governor until 1962.
-Edmund L. McNamara was the first commissioner to be appointed by the Mayor of Boston, taking office in April 1962 via appointment by mayor John F. Collins.
+Edmund L. McNamara was the first commissioner to be appointed by the mayor of Boston, taking office in April 1962 via appointment by mayor John F. Collins.
 Once appointed, a commissioner can only be removed from the position for cause until their term expires.
 A commissioner may be appointed to a five-year term, or to serve the remainder of a predecessor's five-year term.

 Names in italics indicate a person served as acting (interim) commissioner only.
 Since 1985, several acting commissioners have been sworn as permanent.
 Numbering is per cited contemporary news reports and may include inconsistencies.

 Special operations unit

 The Boston Police Special Operations Unit is a specialized unit within the Boston Police Department responsible for combined duties involving Highway Patrol and traffic enforcement, crowd control, and special weapons and tactics (SWAT) services within the city.

 One unique feature of the unit is that the Special Operations Unit primarily relies on the use of Ford Crown Victoria Police Interceptors and Harley-Davidsons in their daily patrols.
 The use of motorcycles allows the unit to perform routine traffic enforcement; accompany parades, crowds, and visiting dignitaries; and to quickly travel to situations wherein the unit's SWAT skills are requested.
 Specialized trucks and support vehicles are also used to transport equipment and officers when needed.

-The Canine unit with twenty seven patrol/narcotics, and EOD dogs, and Bomb (EOD) squad are also under the Special Operations Division.
+The Canine unit with twenty-seven patrol/narcotics and EOD dogs, and the Bomb (EOD) Squad is also under the Special Operations Division.

+From 1873 to 2009, the department also featured a mounted unit, which was a part of the Bureau of Special Operations.
+Budgetary pressures in the latter year, however, resulted in the unit's disbandment.
+Despite vows by the city's political leadership that the unit would be reconstituted once the city's fiscal picture brightened, that has not happened.

+The Boston Police also formerly had a police aviation unit.
+(A Boston Police helicopter was featured in the opening credits of the Boston-based television series Spenser: For Hire.)
+The unit was disbanded in 1990 during a city and state fiscal crisis.
+The Massachusetts State Police now provides the BPD with aviation support when necessary.